vvzhukov/vvzhukov.github.io/_posts/2022-11-9-Python-Interview-prep.md

 {: .box-note}
-Used to prerp for the Internship interview @ Google, summer 2021.
+Used to prepare for the Internship interview @ Google, Summer 2021.
 Language: Python 3

 [Google doc files may be found in archive](https://github.com/vvzhukov/vvzhukov.github.io/blob/master/docs/Interview_prep_files.zip)